-- Tell how to employ the strategy (procedural knowledge) - Say something like (while you model the strategy), "The first thing I will do is look at my inquiry chart and think what was important from each source.
-I'll do that as I consider each of my research questions, in turn." - \circ "Then I will compare and contrast the important information from each of the sources." - "Now, I need to think about what I know about this important information and if I can add something from my own schema that the authors did not mention."
+- Teachers are encouraged to share examples of students using this strategy from the day before.
+Say something like, "Mohamed's group did a great job yesterday writing a synthesis statement.
+I was so impressed when they\\\\\."
+Teachers are also encouraged to invite the groups to share with their peers (you may need to scaffold this and prepare the students for sharing beforehand.) - o If you choose to model this strategy again, say something like (while you model the strategy), "The first thing I will do is look at my inquiry chart and think what was important from each source.
+I'll do that as I consider each of my research questions, in turn." - o "Then I will compare and contrast the important information from each of the sources." - "Now, I need to think about what I know about this important information and if I can add something from my own schema that the authors did not mention."